 Shuttered windows and dancing flowers line the quiet streets, contributing to a look so picture-perfect it could be the set of a sophisticated Italian movie – its no surprise this tiny community was chosen as the setting for the stylish Hollywood movie, Ocean's 12.

 Our villas in Scopello showcase a range of facilities with each holiday home offering its own unique features and attractions.
 The balmy climate lends itself well to an extensive outdoor area for alfresco mealtimes, the large gardens of our villas in Sicily with pool allow for privacy and the chance to enjoy the peace and tranquillity of Sicilian life.
-Those with a penchant for the finer things in life might prefer the luxury private pool of Villa Letizia, where all your worries can float away as you soak up the sea views.

 Things to do in Scopello